DataDog/documentation/content/en/security_platform/application_security/getting_started/ruby.md

    For more information about upgrading from a `dd-trace` 0.x version, see [the Ruby tracer upgrade guide][2].

-2. **Enable ASM**, either in your code:
+2. **Enable ASM** by enabling the APM tracer.
+The following options describe a quick setup that covers the most common cases.
+Read [the Ruby tracer documentation][3] for more details.

-   Note: ASM currently requires the APM tracer to be enabled; a quick setup covering the most common cases is described below, see [the Ruby tracer documentation][3] for more details.
+   You can enable ASM either in your code:

    {{< tabs >}}